UEFA Euro 1996 final: Czech Republic

 The Czech Republic played France in the semi-final at Old Trafford on 26 June 1996.
 Látal, Kuka, Bejbl and Suchopárek were all unavailable for the Czech Republic through suspension.
 The first half was devoid of any chances of note and ended goalless.
 Fifteen minutes after the interval, Youri Djorkaeff had two opportunities to score, firstly striking the bar before volleying a cross from Zinedine Zidane over the Czech Republic crossbar.
 Hugh McIlvanney, writing in The Times, described the match as a "seemingly endless exercise in negativity".
-With the full-time score 0–0, the match went into extra time where, late on, Djorkaeff's cross was sliced wide by Raymond Blanc and a penalty shoot-out was required to determine the winner.
+With the full-time score 0–0, the match went into extra time where, late on, Djorkaeff's cross was sliced wide by Laurent Blanc and a penalty shoot-out was required to determine the winner.
 Both sides scored their first five penalties, before Kadlec made it 6–5 to the Czech Republic.
 Reynald Pedros struck his penalty against Kouba's legs and the Czech Republic progressed to their first European Championship final.